AppImage/docs.appimage.org/source/introduction/concepts.rst

 AppDirs
 -------

 The term *AppDir* refers to an application directory.
 These directories are the "source" of AppImages.
-When :ref:`appimagetool` builds an AppImage, it creates a read-only image of such a directory, prepends the :ref:`runtime`, and marks the file executable.
+When :ref:`ref-appimagetool` builds an AppImage, it creates a read-only image of such a directory, prepends the :ref:`ref-runtime`, and marks the file executable.

-The AppDir format is described in the :ref:`appdir-description`.
+The AppDir format is described in the :ref:`ref-appdir-specification`.